Jean Balukas: U.S. Open Straight Pool Champion

 In 1975 Balukas defeated Ries again in the U.S. Open semi-finals with a score of 75–15 in 15 innings, dispatched Ames, Iowa native Gail Breedlove 75–19, and then again faced and defeated Harada in the finals, claiming the $3,000 purse with a score of 100–63 in 39 innings and posting a high run of 23.
 In 1976, then 17, Balukas took her fifth consecutive U.S. Open title, beating Gloria Walker of Cheyney, Pennsylvania 75–46 in 39 innings, winning a $1,700 purse.
 Balukas went on to win the next two U.S. Open straight pool championships for a total of seven back-to-back wins, her streak foreclosed after 1978 by the discontinuance of the competition itself.

 Balukas was not just talented at pool but was an all-around good athlete.
 Starting at age 16, and for two other years, she was invited to participate in ABC-TV's Superstars.
 Held in Rotonda, Florida, the event pitted championship athletes from one sport competing in sports other than their own specialties, vying for cash prizes totaling $69,000.
 In her first appearance in 1976, while a junior in high school, she finished second taking titles in tennis and bowling where she won with 192 points.
 The winner that year was speed skater Anne Henning.
 Other competitors included, diver Micki King, tennis and golf pro Althea Gibson, Skier Kiki Cutter, sprinter Wyomia Tyus, and Tennis champ Martina Navratilova.
 The second place win was bittersweet for Balukas, because based on the award of prize money for placing at Superstars ($13,100), she lost amateur standing and was thereafter banned from competing in high school sports, also becoming no longer eligible for a college athletic scholarship.

-Balukas has won numerous other titles including six wins at the WPBA World Straight Pool Championships.
+Balukas has won numerous other titles including five wins at the WPBA World Straight Pool Championship.
 Upon her first win in that tournament held at a convention hall in Asbury Park, New Jersey on August 14, 1977, she was described as "the 18-year-old prodigy from Brooklyn."
 There she again outplayed Walker (then of Ithaca, New York), with a score of 100–57, and earned a $1,001 prize.
 Balukas has more U.S. Open wins than any other player, male or female, the runner up for the men being Steve Mizerak with four.
 Her ball average over the seven U.S. Opens was in a different class than her opponents.
 Balukas averaged 3.44 in 1972 with the next best, Gloria Walker, having an average of 2.37.
 In 1975 she averaged 4.05, while no other player averaged even 3.